OCA/account-fiscal-rule/base_tax_connector/README.rst

 * In order for rates to work, the reference record must actually be saved.
   This is because the reference fields require explicit ``(model_name,id)`` formatting, but with an unsaved record the ID is ``NewId``.
+* Transaction refund method is on ``account.tax.transaction``, but it should possibly be on ``account.tax.transaction.line`` instead.
+This was done to simplify the addition of new adapters, but may over-complicate things.

 Bug Tracker
 ===========